-Cloned loan companies sometimes create almost identikit websites, that look exactly like the website of the company whose identity they have stolen.
+Cloned loan companies sometimes create almost identikit websites that look exactly like the company’s website whose identity they have stolen.
 All that will be changed is the contact details.
 The FCA report that they have also seen fraudulent copies of their website and their register of legitimate companies.
 Cloned loan companies can be difficult to close down because they often operate overseas, usually in countries that don’t have rigorous regulations.
-Cloned loan companies go to great lengths to try and get you to part with your money and bank details.
+In addition, cloned loan companies go to great lengths to try and get you to part with your money and bank details.

 Payday Loan Companies Can Be Particularly Vulnerable to Being Cloned

 Cloned company scams have their roots in the investment market, where new start-ups and smaller companies proliferate.
-As a sector with a high turnover of companies, it is easier for the scammers to take on the identity of companies.
-There are similarities with the payday loan market, where start-ups and new companies are regularly being opened, and others fall by the wayside.
+As a sector with a high turnover of companies, it is easier for scammers to take on the identity of companies.
+But, again, there are similarities with the payday loan market, where start-ups and new companies are regularly being opened, and others fall by the wayside.